IzySuite/IzyPriX/privacy.md

 ## 1. Data Collected and Access

 ### 1.1.
 Camera (Barcode Scanner)
-IzyPrix requests access to the device camera solely to scan EAN‑13 product barcodes.
+hizPrix requests access to the device camera solely to scan EAN‑13 product barcodes.

 - **Local processing:** All image analysis is performed directly on the device using Google ML Kit.
 - **Privacy:** No images or videos are recorded, stored, or transmitted.